yoctoalex/eap-lb-lab/README.rst

 Now that your Essential App Protect instance is created with two endpoints, we will update the DNS settings of our test app by switching the A-record (that previously pointed to the IP address of the app server) to the newly-created CNAME provided by the EAP setup.
 This way we will start routing all of the traffic that resolves the app's DNS record to Essential App Protect.
 Let's do that in the following steps!

-a) Let's go to Postman and use the **Get EAP Subscription** request to get the "subscription_id" and "CNAME" using your "ACCESS_TOKEN".
+`a)` Let's go to Postman and use the **Get EAP Subscription** request to get the "subscription_id" and "CNAME" using your "ACCESS_TOKEN".

 .. figure:: _figures/1_14_1.png

-The response will return all information on your instance which we have created via UI:
+The response will return all information on your instance which we have created via UI.

-**TODO screenshot of the response**

-The retrieved CNAME will be stored as a variable and will also be used to update the DNS settings:

-**TODO screenshot of the response**

 More detailed information on this API request can be found `here <https://bit.ly/31XJTuz>`_.

 `b)` Now send the **Update CNAME Record (lab)** request to update our test app's DNS Settings with the generated CNAME, which we captured in the UI earlier, and just now in the previous step using the API request as well:

 .. figure:: _figures/1_14_2.png

-The response will show the updated type ("CNAME") and value:
+The response will show the updated type ("CNAME") and value.

-**TODO screenshot of the response**

 `c)` Test CNAME change via the F5 Cloud Services portal